melborp/azuresqldb_to_container/examples/usage-examples.md

 **Key Points:**
 - BACPAC is imported during Docker build stage 1
 - Final image (stage 2) contains only the database files, not the BACPAC
-- Migration and upgrade scripts run at container startup, not during build
+- Migration scripts run at container startup, not during build

 ### Push Script